citrusvanilla/multiplewavetracking_cpp/README.md

 By introducing tracking, we are able to confidently classify waves in videos by combining simple bilevel representations of the waves with cheaply-calculated dynamics.
 If we were to resort to bilevel detection methods for waves without employing dynamics, our methods would be susceptible to false positives from many sources.
 Certainly a large boat might be an example of a false positive, but harder examples that should be negatively classified include wave-types that have similar contour representations to ocean waves, including "shorebreak"-type waves that break on the shore, and "whitecapping"-type waves that have the appearance of breaking due to near-shore winds.
 Neither of these meet our definition of an ocean wave.

+#### Improvements
+- Wave.points_ should be an array of pointers to pixels, rather than copies of the pixels.

 #### Footnotes
 <a name="myfootnote1">1</a>: [Bodor, Robert, Bennett Jackson, and Nikolaos Papanikolopoulos.
 "Vision-based human tracking and activity recognition."
 Proc. of the 11th Mediterranean Conf. on Control and Automation.
 Vol. 1.
 2003.](http://mha.cs.umn.edu/Papers/Vision_Tracking_Recognition.pdf)